[ glossary ]

 BUYER'S GUIDE: OTHER FACTORS IN SELECTING WEB HOSTING PLAN

-Once you've decided whether you want to host on a shared computer or one dedicated to your web site(s), you will need to consider a whole range of other factors which may influence your choice of a hosting service provider and plan:
+Once you've decided whether you want to host on a shared, "virtual dedicated" or dedicated computer, you will need to consider a whole range of other factors which may influence your choice of hosting service provider and plan:

 ADDITIONAL FEATURES